backdrop-contrib/ldap/ldap_help/ldap_test_script/README.md

 4. From the ldap_test_script, type:
      `php test.php`

+5. Read the results.

-5. If this script has created some unnecessary entries in the LDAP database by the provision test ("test_user, "test_group"), then you should remove them.
+6. If this script has created some unnecessary entries in the LDAP database by the provision test (`test_user`, `test_group`), then you should remove them.